Read Write Inc. Spelling Programme

 Supporting Your Child's Spelling at Home

-To help you to support your children at home with their spellings on a weekly basis, the children will be given 6-8 spellings from the unit they are currently on which will follow a set pattern (these are explained at the bottom of each page in their Spelling Log Books).
-They will be tested on these the following week.
-In addition to these your child will also be given 6 red or orange words to learn from the National Curriculum word lists which are words the children are expected to know for their age range.
+To help you to support your children at home with their spellings, the children will be given 6 spellings from the unit they are currently on which will follow a set pattern (these are explained at the bottom of each page in their Spelling Log Books).
+In addition to these your child will also be given 2-6 red or orange words to learn from the National Curriculum word lists which are words the children are expected to know for their age range.
 These were included in the transition booklet and are also listed in the back of their Spelling Log Book so you can keep overlearning them throughout the year.
-To access a copy of the National Curriculum word list for each year group click on this link.